TemidoRocha/ZTM_VueDeveloper/DevEnvironment/WebPack/README.md

 Linting is the process of reviewing your code for consistencies. it's essentially a code quality reviewer

-Tehre are several libraries.
-In this case it is used the eslint.org
+There are several libraries.
+In this case it is used the eslint.org I implemented as per geting started
+$ npx eslint pizza.js postcss.config.js --fix